ray-project/ray-legacy/doc/using-ray-on-a-cluster.md

     The cluster has been started.
 You can attach to the cluster by sshing to the head node with the following command.

         ssh -i awskey.pem ubuntu@12.34.56.789

-    Then run the following commands.

-        source $HOME/ray/setup-env.sh  # Add Ray to your Python path.

     Then within a Python interpreter, run the following commands.